Skip to Content

 Growing up in Ireland, I’ve seen plenty of St. Patrick’s Day traditions come and go.

-Others, like ‘greening’ of landmarks are some of the newer traditions that have only made an appearance over the last decade.
+Others, like the ‘greening’ of landmarks are some of the newer traditions that have only made an appearance over the last decade.

 St Patrick's Day parade Ireland